Skip to content

 2. Thoroughly clean the substrate before coating.

-3. Apply a “primer material” that can bond with both the substrate and material used for conformal coating.
+3. Apply a “primer material” that can bond with the substrate and material used for conformal coating.

 Orange Peel